If someone’s carelessness caused your injury in a Florida car or truck crash, you want to get your medical bills paid.

 After Medical Provider Bills PIP, Should Then Bill Health Insurer

 Once PIP pays a medical bill from a Florida car or truck crash, the medical provider (e.g. hospital, ambulance, ER physicians, etc.) should submit the medical bill to the health insurer.
-If PIP paid more than the health insurer would have paid under its contract with the medical provider, then the medical provider should waive the balance as well as the difference between your deductible and copays and the amount that PIP paid minus the contract rate.

 Medical Provider Should Immediately Bill Health Insurer After PIP is exhausted